vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

  | adam_the_web_admin@mailinator.com| password | Adam      | WebAdmin      |
  | byron_the_buyer@cmail.club| password | Byron     | Buyer         |

-*2. After that sign in with byron account and add an address.

 ## Running the Project Using Maven
 This requires webdriver setup.
 By default the tests run on Chrome, you need to set the latest chromedriver instance on your system path.